AriFordsham/GHCWiki/status/ghc-6.12.md

   and newline conversion.

 - **Shared libraries**: we intend to ship with shared library support on at least x86/Linux and x86-64/Linux.
-There are various tasks remaining to do here - Duncan, can we have a summary?
+This is almost done, the remaining tasks are:

+  - Turn on `--enable-shared` on Linux x86/x86-64 platforms by default, to shake out as-yet detected bugs.
+We want this to be the default for ghc-6.12.
+  - Change where the RTS libs are stored and use the `-rpath` to select one at exe link time.
+Then link all shared libs to the rts (without specifying an rpath).
+  - Testing testing testing.
+Try building a subset of hackage using cabal and shared libs.
+See what fails.

 - **Data Parallel Haskell**.
 Manuel, can you comment on the state of play?
   What can we expect in time for 6.12.1?